tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 - Front Controller: Handles request and response, may be extended by middleware for additional features.
 - Data Mapper: Helps to pull external data sources and bind it to the actual website's context.
 - Router: Handles which content is shown for each request and response.
-- Template Engine: Displays your content through views with reusable components and layouts.
+- Template Engine: Displays your content through views with reusable components and layouts, adds chaching capabilities.

 In this example we will build our own framework, based on a DDEV development environment, standard PHP components using [Smyfony packages](https://symfony.com/) and modern styling using [TailwindCSS](https://tailwindcss.com/).
-The final project can be found in a Github repository [tertek/new-php-framework](https://github.com/tertek/new-php-framework).
+The final project can be found in this Github repository: [tertek/new-php-framework](https://github.com/tertek/new-php-framework).

 ### 1. Create a generic PHP project with ddev